OPR probing shooting of Linden man who allegedly attacked police - Guyana Chronicle

 THE Office of Professional Responsibility of the Guyana Police Force (GPF) is currently probing the police shooting of 36-year-old Marlon Brewster on December 1.

 A police statement on Monday said two ranks had attempted to arrest Brewster after a report was made that he allegedly stole a generator.
-The incident occurred in Sout Amelia’s Ward, Linden.
+The incident occurred in South Amelia’s Ward, Linden.

 The statement said Brewster was notified of the allegation by the visiting officers.
-It was then that Brewster reportedly became verbally abusive towards the ranks.
+It was then that Brewster reportedly became verbally abusive to them.
 “He then armed himself with a cutlass and attacked the ranks, causing them to retreat and seek police assistance,” the police statement said.

 Police say ranks of the Divisional Anti-Crime Patrol responded and removed the cutlass from Brewster’s possession.
 “He, however, continued verbally abusing and threatening the ranks while at the same time hurling beer bottles at them,” the police statement continued.

-After allegedly breaking two bottles, Police say Brewster attacked one of the ranks and it was then he was shot to his body, and subsequently escaped.
+After allegedly breaking two bottles, the police said Brewster attacked one of the ranks and it was then he was shot to his body and subsequently escaped.

 Brewster was later discovered by police at the Linden Hospital Complex.
 Police said he is currently under their guard.